STAT545-UBC-hw-2018-19/hw01-rachlobay/README.md

 ### Pirates of the Caribbean

+Referring to the movie camera emoji above, I like movies.

-Pirates of the Caribbean is a very quotable movie:
+Pirates of the Caribbean is a very quotable movie...

 > Elizabeth: "There will come a time when you have a chance to do the right thing."
 >
 > Jack: "I love those moments.
 I like to wave at them as they pass by."